knowrob/knowrob/src/db/mongo/README.md

 For tf, this means that it might be best to store each tranform in an individual document.

 ### Querying mongo
-Documents in mongo DB can be retrieved by first creating a cursor on a named collection, and then reading individual documents until the cursor has reached the last document matching the query.
+Documents in mongo DB can be retrieved by first creating a getAnswerCursor on a named collection, and then reading individual documents until the getAnswerCursor has reached the last document matching the query.
 Cursors can limit the results, sort them, and filter them according to a pattern given in the query.
 The query is generally given as Prolog list holding two elements: